 Step 2.
 Deposit funds into your account

 As it’s not possible to buy WAN directly with US dollars, you’ll need to first acquire a cryptocurrency listed in a trading pair with WAN.
-Bitcoin (BTC), ether (ETH) and Binance Coin (BNB) are the three options you have to choose from – if you want advice on how to purchase any of these coins, take a look at our how to buy BTC, how to buy ETH and how to buy BNB guides.
+Bitcoin (BTC) and ether (ETH) are the two options you have to choose from – if you want advice on how to purchase any of these coins, take a look at our how to buy BTC and how to buy ETH guides.

 Step 3.
 Buy WAN